MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

 12. Close Microsoft Edge.

-**Results**: After completing this exercise, you will have successfully configured Azure AD Connect to synchronize identity from Active Directory Domain Services to Entra ID.
+**Results**: After completing this exercise, you will have successfully configured Entra ID Connect to synchronize identity from Active Directory Domain Services to Entra ID.

 **END OF LAB**